Asynchronous Programming

 fetchTask(url).then((json) => console.log(json));

-The void operator evaluates an expression and returns undefined.
-This can used with promises if you simply want to start an asynchronous operation, but you don't care about the result:
+This can be used with promises if you simply want to start an asynchronous operation, but you don't care about the result:

 void fetchTask(url);